RasaHQ/rasa/docs/patterns.rst

 **Slot Features Example**

 .. note::
     These example stories have been constructed manually for illustrative purposes.
-While this is a valid approach to training your model the preferred approach is to use :ref:`supervised learning <tutorial_supervised>` which generates stories that are *much* less error-prone.
+While this is a valid approach to training your model the preferred approach is to use :ref:`interactive learning <tutorial_interactive_learning>` which generates stories that are *much* less error-prone.

 In this first story we will try and make a booking for 5 people in a restaurant on the night of 21st August 2018.
-In this case the restaurant is booked out so we want to apologize to the customer and suggests similar restaurants.
+In this case the restaurant is booked out so we want to apologize to the customer and suggest similar restaurants.
 It is assumed that the Rasa Core model has been trained to recognise a message like *"Book Murphys Bistro on August 21 for 5 people"*

 .. code-block:: md

     # restaurant unavailable
-    * _make_booking[people=5, date="2018-08-21T19:30:00+00:00", restaurant_id=145]
+    * _make_booking{"people":"5", "date":"2018-08-21T19:30:00+00:00", "restaurant_id":"145"}
     - slot{"restaurant_availability": "booked-out"}
     - utter_sorry_unavailable
     - action_show_similar